MrBMueller/playsmf/README.md

 ### Conditional Jumps/Interrupts (transitions)
 Typically jumps and interrupts are taken unconditional and immediate unless they are marked as conditional ones.

+### Jump continue ('>>')
+This is a regular Jump, however it doesnt branch if a retrigger interrupt is pending.
+In this case the sequence continues as normal beyond the jump marker and the interrupt flag gets cleared.
+For example this behavior can be used to transition into a new variation without explicitly requesting a variation change.

-### continue to next sync ('>|>')
+### Jump continue to next sync ('>|>')
 If a jump is marked as 'continue to next sync', a pending non-return interrupt across the jump boundary is not taken immediately and the sequence continues playing to next interrupt sync point before the transition is taken.
 This allows to run intermediate transitional sequences before jumping to target.

 ### Variations
 A set of Labels in the range from 0x000-0xfff is called a variation.
-To include multiple variations, the player takes the most significant Label digit as a variation number.
+To include multiple variations, the player takes the most significant Label digits as a variation number.
 So for instance Labels between 0x0000-0x0fff belong to variation 0 while Labels between 0x1000-0x1fff belong to variation 1.
 Variations can get switched by the keys right below the Mute-zone.
 If you switch from a non-return (looping) sequence to a return (one-shot) sequence variation, the variation will return back once finished, else you'll stay in the new variation.
 This allows to implement variations with fills or breaks in contrast to regular main (looping) variations.

 ### Mute sets (groups)